Got an abundance of fresh herbs, or just like to DIY? Learn how to dry herbs for use in recipes all year long.

 3. Set the bag aside in a dry place at room temperature until the herbs are completely dehydrated.
 They have reached this stage when they are brittle and break apart easily.

-4. Crumble the herbs between your fingers onto a dry plate.
+4. Crumble the herbs between your fingers onto a dry plate or paper towel.

-5. Store dried herbs in a sealed container in a cool, dark place at room temperature.
+5. Store dried herbs in a sealed, airtight container in a cool, dark place at room temperature.
 They will typically keep at full flavor intensity for up to three months.

 For when your herb harvest exceeds expectations.